 Whether you’re looking to borrow a new student loan or you’re paying down an existing loan, it’s important to understand the interest rate.
 A student loan interest rate determines the total amount that a borrower pays for a student loan.
 Generally, the higher the interest rate, the more expensive the loan.

 Student loan interest rates vary, depending on whether you borrow a federal student loan or a private student loan.
 And private student loan interest rates also vary by lender.

 Current Federal Student Loan Rates

-Federal student loan rates reset on July 1, 2021, and apply to all new loans disbursed between July 1, 2021 and June 30, 2022.
-New federal interest rates are introduced based on the high yield of the most recent 10-year Treasury Note auction.
-These auctions occur every May.
+Federal student loan rates reset on July 1st, and apply to all new loans disbursed between July 1 and June 30 of the next year.
+New federal interest rates are introduced based on the high yield of the most recent 10-year Treasury Note auction, plus a statutory add-on percentage.

 The interest rate on your federal student loan is fixed, which means it will remain the same until you’ve finished repaying the loan in full, or you choose to refinance or consolidate your loan

 Private student loans offer fixed interest rates and variable interest rates.
 Variable loans have a fluctuating rate which can go up or down based on market conditions.

 The government does not set the interest rate on private student loans.
 Instead, private lenders set their rates, which can vary depending on the loan you take out.
 That’s why it’s important to compare private lenders before you borrow a private student loan.

 Interest rates on private student loans are all credit underwritten.
 That means borrowers will need to have a good credit score to qualify for the best interest rates.
 Unfortunately, many students have very little credit history, which means they could end up paying more in interest.
 Private student loans may also require a cosigner if you don’t have steady income and solid credit.